Night Markets, Hong Kong

 Dress Code: Dress according to the weather.
 The front desk and newspaper usually have the forecast.

-Hong Kong, by day, is... shopping, so, nothing better for a brake in the night than... shopping!
+Hong Kong, by day, is... shopping, so, nothing better for a break in the night than... shopping!

 Temple St is an eye opener indeed.
 There is flea market selling all softs of things clothes, watches, accessories, everything.
 And if you turn to a corner you will see this a street selling items that is good for the pleasure...like sex toys. haha